Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 (<https://github.com/Coleridge-Initiative/bdss-notebooks>).
 Additional workbooks
 may be added over time and made available in this repository.

-To launch Binder and work on the notebooks, you can use the following link: (<https://mybinder.org/v2/gh/Coleridge-Initiative/bdss-notebooks/master>)
+To launch Binder and work on the notebooks, you can use the following link: (<https://mybinder.org/v2/gh/Coleridge-Initiative/bdss-notebooks/master>).

-## Workbook details

 At this point, online workbooks are available for selected topics that are covered in the book.
 Below is a list of the online workbooks, along with a short summary of the content that each covers.
 Links to each of the individual workbooks are also provided in each section.